aminrj/aminrj.github.io/_posts/2024-11-28-iot-with-zigbee2mqtt-raspberry-pi--home-assistant-guide.md

   path: /assets/media/iot/homeassistant_zigbee2mqtt.png
 ---

-In this walkthrough, I install Home Assistant on a Raspberrypi using Docker and setup Zigbee2Mqtt to communicate with Zigbee IoT over the MQTT protocol.
+In this hands-on walkthrough, I install Home Assistant on a Raspberrypi using Docker and setup Zigbee2MQTT to communicate with Zigbee enabled IoT devices over the MQTT protocol.

 The diagram of this setup is shown in the figure above.

-But fist, let's talk about the why before jumping to the how.
+But first, let's talk about the why before jumping to the how.

 # 1. Why this setup

-Setting up Home Assistant with Zigbee2MQTT, Mosquitto, and Docker on a Raspberry Pi 4 is an excellent choice for a smart home environment.
+Setting up Home Assistant with Zigbee2MQTT, Mosquitto, and Docker on a RPi4 is an excellent choice for a smart home environment.

 Here are the key benefits of this setup: